puppetlabs/puppetlabs-apache/README.md

 If you have a group created from another Puppet module that you want to use to run Apache, set this to 'false'.
 Without this parameter, attempting to use a previously established group results in a duplicate resource error.

+##### `manage_conf_file`

+When 'false', stops Puppet from managing the main Apache configuration file (typically, `httpd.conf`).

+This is for instances when you have an existing environment that you would like to manage but you don't want Puppet to modify your existing httpd.conf file.

 ##### `manage_user`

 When 'false', stops Puppet from creating the user resource.
 Valid options: Boolean.
 Default: 'true'.